activityworkshop/GpsPrune/src/tim/prune/readme.txt

   - Project point using bearing and distance (wishlist 35)
   - Possibility to paste a list of coordinates instead of just one
   - Removal of Gpsies functions (both download and upload)
+  - Remove "Download SRTM" function and just do it automatically
+  - Add option to use GTK look-and-feel (fperrin)
+  - Starting with an empty map (fperrin)
+  - Switching SRTM downloads to use kurviger.de instead of usgs.gov (thanks, kurviger.de!)
+  - Make 3d rotations more intuitive, avoid rotating upside-down (Issue #34)
+  - Loading of GeoJSON files, either directly or via GPSBabel

 New with version 19
 ===================